-In this way, a SmartBolt provides the true measure of bolt tightness without the need to consider torque values or the 'nut factor'.
+In this way, a SmartBolt provides the true measure of bolt tightness without the need to consider torque values or the nut factor.
 One benefit of directly measuring tension in situ is that it takes the torque-tension relationship and the uncertain effect of lubricants completely out of the equation.

-Using SmartBolts, all the benefits of lubrication - such as ease of assembly or disassembly and improved wear and corrosion resistance - can be enjoyed, without the added worry that the bolted joint will be either over-tightened so that it breaks or under-tightened and therefore too loose.
-Putting SmartBolts to work in a bolted joint can provide freedom from worry about how a lubricant will affect bolt tightness. + www.smartbolts.com
+When using SmartBolts, all of the benefits of lubrication-such as ease of assembly or disassembly and improved wear and corrosion resistance-can be enjoyed, without the added worry that the bolted joint will be either over-tightened so that it breaks, or under-tightened and therefore too loose.

+Putting SmartBolts to work in a bolted joint can provide freedom from worry about the affect that the lubricant will have on bolt tightness. www.smartbolts.com